sholtomaud/fatsn-test-cordova/README.md

 fastn-test-cordova
 ==================

 To install you will need Android SDK, ADP & Cordova CLI.
+You will also need crosswalk for Android v4.4 and below.Crosswalk is installed for you by make init.

 Install cordova with: